Back to blog

 Best Gemma 4 Model Size for Your Device: E2B vs E4B vs 26B A4B vs 31B

-Choose the right Gemma 4 model size for Android, iPhone, Mac, and Windows based on RAM, VRAM, speed, and real local usability.
+Choose the right Gemma 4 model size for Android, iPhone, Mac, and Windows based on RAM, VRAM, speed, and why 26B A4B became the real desktop sweet spot in April 2026.

 gemma 4 model size e2b vs e4b local ai